WherewolfNZ/the-m-project.org/content/Bikini.md

-# Data Handling - Models, Collections and Stores
+# Data handling: Models, collections and storage
-All data handling with models and collections are based on [backbone.js](http://backbonejs.org), so please see their website for all the basics.
+> All data handling with models and collections are based on [backbone.js](http://backbonejs.org), so check out their website for all the basics.

 ## M.Model
-Extends Backbone.Model for the use of an entity and store.
+Extends Backbone.Model for the use of an entity and storage.

 ### Extend
-**M.Model.extend(properties, [classProperties]) **
+  M.Model.extend(properties, [classProperties])

 A Simple example to use a specify your own id and validation (in plain Backbone syntax):